Key Contributor: Begum Komurcuoglu, Chartered Physiotherapist

 What Are The Best Pilates Exercises For Hip Pain

-There are a number of Pilates exercises to help our hips remain more relaxed, comfortable and moving freely.
+There are many Pilates exercises to help your hips remain mobile and strong.

 However, if you have any injuries that are being treated by a doctor or physio, always consult with them before trying any new exercises.
 If a movement causes pain or discomfort, it is best to stop and consult a qualified Clinical Pilates Practitioner or your physiotherapist.